 Hurricane of Puns: The arena battle is full of them, starting with Obi Wan remarking that Padme (who is climbing onto the top of the pillar she was chained to) "seems to be on top of things."

-Internet Backlash: Reportedly, some of the members of NSYNC were offered small roles as background extras as a favor to Lucas' daughters.
-Cue a massive wave of Fan Dumb until Lucas cut their scene out of the movie, though some reacted more positively when it was mentioned they were going to get slaughtered by battle droids...
+Internet Backlash: Reportedly, some of the members of *NSYNC were offered small roles as background extras as a favor to Lucas' daughters.
+Cue a massive wave of protest from some quarters until Lucas cut their scene out of the movie, though some reacted more positively when it was mentioned they were going to get slaughtered by battle droids...

-Kick Chick: On the Geonosis arena, a female jedi is seen gracily kicking down droids.
+Kick Chick: On the Geonosis arena, a female Jedi is seen gracefully kicking down droids.

 Legacy Character: This was the movie that turned Boba Fett into one; being the clone/son of Jango Fett.
 It was also the first time a definitive backstory was given for the mysterious bounty hunter.